How To Place and Remove Fraud Alerts on Your Credit Report

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-One action you can take is to place a fraud alert on your credit report.
-This requires lenders to verify your identity before issuing a new credit account in your name.
+We've outlined exactly how to place a fraud alert on your credit report.
+Of course, signing up for an identity theft protection service can help prevent fraud in the first place.
 Our guide has everything you need to know about fraud alerts, how to add them for each credit reporting agency, and more.

 In this article